 The Demilitarized Zone is a 4km wide by 248km long stretch of land that separates the North from the South on the Korean peninsula.
 While most of the natural wildlife and rare plants have been killed off in the South, the DMZ hasn’t been touched in over 60 years.
 That means that unique species of plants and wild animals have been able to flourish, unharmed by the hand of man.

 Photographers have been able to enter the DMZ and take photos of flora and fauna that existed long before the peninsula became heavily populated with people.
 If the two Koreas are ever united, there has been talk of making the DMZ a peace park to continue to preserve the wildlife.
 Unfortunately, some South Koreans are indifferent to what happens to the DMZ.
 With soaring house pricing in Seoul, it’s a possibility that the area would be demolished to build more apartment complexes.

 An easy word to add to your Korean study material is아파트 (apartment), which also sounds like the word “apartment.”

 South Korea Fact #7: Valentines Day Is For Guys

 Just when you thought there were enough Hallmark holidays, South Korea upped the ante and introduced “White Day”.
 White Day is essentially another Valentines Day, held a month later on March 14th.
 The interesting thing about this holiday is that Valentine’s Day is a day where the males receive chocolate from females, while girls receive sweets on White Day.
-Mark your calendars, that is one day you don’t want to make a mistake with your significant other!
+Mark your calendars and brush up on your Valentines language, that is one day you don’t want to make a mistake with your significant other!

 You can brush up on your Konglish Korean study by learning the word 화이트데이 (White Day).